Deep Learning for Cancer Prognosis Prediction Using Portrait Photos by StyleGAN Embedding: Material and Methods

 \section{Material and Methods}

-\textbf{2.1 Data} The dataset utilized in this study comprises 16,657 2D portrait photographs of 13,523 individuals who have been diagnosed with cancer.
-Of this cohort, 52.5\% are male and 47.4\% are female.
-It is notable that 53.3\% of the dataset is right censored, indicating that the time of death for these individuals is either unknown or has not yet occurred.
-In addition, the survival times for the non-censored patients included in the dataset ranged from 2 to 4,923 days.
-To mitigate potential biases that may be present in the photographs due to factors such as clothing and background, an automated face recognition process utilizing dlib \cite{dlib09} is employed to align and crop all images to a standardized size of $512 \times 512$.
+\textbf{2.1 Data} The dataset utilized in this work comprises 13,503 2D portrait photographs captured during the admission of individuals who have been diagnosed with cancer.
+Of this cohort, 52.5\% are male and 47.5\% are female.
+Notably, 57.3\% of the dataset is right censored.
+In addition, the survival times for the non-censored patients range from 2 to 4,791 days.
+To mitigate potential biases in the photographs due to factors such as clothing and background, an automated face recognition process utilizing dlib \cite{dlib09} is employed to align and crop all images to a standardized size of $512 \times 512$.
 The clinical information about the patients is retrieved, including international classification of diseases (ICD), gender, age, number of tumors, etc. Information acquired after the photo acquisitions is excluded.

+\textbf{Data Anonymization Disclaimer:} This work's data is anonymized to safeguard individual privacy.
+Facial images are synthetic, anonymized, or expert-reviewed projections, ensuring individuals cannot be identified.

 \textbf{2.2 Embedding Images to StyleGAN2 Latent Space} To accurately capture patients' facial features from a given photo, a generative model should be able to accurately reproduce these expressive features into a generated image.
 A StyleGAN2 model pretrained on the FFHQ dataset \cite{karras2019style} is fine-tuned using adaptive discriminator augmentation (ADA) \cite{karras2020training} with our custom dataset of cancer patients' face images.
 This step is necessary to increase StyleGAN's generation ability for the special facial features in cancer patients and auxiliary medical equipment such as masks, breathing tubes and gauze.
 Fig.\,\ref{Fig:FineTuningEffect} shows the difference between synthesised images with and without fine-tuning.
-Without fine-tuning, the pretrained model fails to generate the mask and the bouffant cap in Fig.\,\ref{subfig:noFT1} and Fig.\,\ref{subfig:noFT2}, respectively, while the fine-tuned model successfully re-synthesizes such structures.
+Without fine-tuning, the pretrained model fails to generate the mask and the bouffant cap in Fig.\,\ref{subfig:noFT1} and Fig.\,\ref{subfig:noFT2}, respectively.

 \textbf{Photo Embedding:} To project images from the image space to the latent space, for each photo $\xreal$, an optimization process searches via gradient decent for a $512$-dimensional latent space vector $\vz$ if input to the StyleGAN2 generator, will produce a corresponding synthetic image $\xfake$ similar to the original image $\xreal$.
 This similarity is defined as Euclidean distance in the feature space of a pretrained VGG-16,